Its hard to get your head around that a stunning HALF of adult men are unaware they have an extra X Chromosome.

 Some men with may wish to see a plastic surgeon where there are issues relating to breast (eg. mastectomy) or fatty tissue (eg. liposuction).
 There is no clear-cut link with increased genetic risks for offspring but a referral to a genetic service may be considered.
 Finally, it’s sensible to link in with a Klinefelter Syndrome Support Group.

-What long term monitoring or tests are suggested?
+What Checkups are suggested?

-Thyroid Function Blood Test: An underactive thyroid is around 25 times more common
+- Thyroid Function Blood Test – An underactive thyroid is around 25 times more common

-Fasting Blood Glucose: Diabetes is around 4 times more common
+- Fasting Blood Glucose – Diabetes is around 4 times more common